CSE312: Web Applications

 All homework assignments will be completed in Python

-Each assignment will be a programming/development assignment with a submission of your software on AutoLab, though there will be little/no automated grading in this course.
-You will submit all of the code and files that comprise your software on AutoLab in a single zip file.
+Each assignment will be a programming/development assignment with a submission of your software on Autolab, though there will only be automated grading for the Learning Objective portion of each assignment.
+You will submit all the code and files that comprise your software on AutoLab in a single zip file.

 The following apply to all homework assignments except where exceptions are explicitly stated: